mateusfesilva/SFTPGo_files_uploader/README.md

 ### 📌 About the Project
 This project is a high-performance, multithreaded Python automation tool designed to securely synchronize and upload large directories to a corporate SFTPGo server.
 Built specifically to handle high-latency I/O-bound operations, it maximizes available network bandwidth by multiplexing uploads across concurrent threads.

-A standout feature of this tool is its **Terminal User Interface (TUI)**, built with the `rich` library, which replaces standard terminal scrolling with a clean, static, real-time dashboard.

 ### ✨ Key Features
 * **Maximized Bandwidth (Multithreading):** Uses `ThreadPoolExecutor` to run concurrent uploads, saturating high-speed connections while maintaining low CPU and RAM footprint.
 * **Modern TUI Dashboard:** Features a static, flicker-free terminal dashboard with real-time progress bars, success/error counters, and live file status, preventing terminal output flooding.